gristlabs/grist-help/help/investment-research.md

 It’s best to delete this and any other column we don’t need, which leaves us with the "funding_total_usd" column.

+Since this column contains large numbers, it's a good time to look at the "Number Format" section of its configuration, and click `,` (or perhaps `$`) to format numbers to be more readable.

 ![16-summary-remove-columns](images/investment-research/16-summary-remove-columns.png)